 The title was intended to play off the famous refrain from Robert Frost, “Good fences make good neighbors,” and engaged attendees in a conversation with foundation leaders from Canada to Colombia with two aims.
 First, to ask them to consider the many bridges that connect their communities across national borders: where do our immigrants come from?
 Where are our retirees settling?
 Where do our local companies have trading partners and plants?
 Second, to understand the factors that might encourage or inhibit their engagement with transnational communities in their cities and states.

-This kind of collaboration is critical to communities in both the United States and its Latin American neighbors as our region is increasingly integrated demographically, socially, and economically.
+This kind of collaboration is critical to communities throughout the hemisphere as our region is increasingly integrated demographically, socially, and economically.

 Michael Layton says community foundations help build bridges connecting transnational communities.